hitman697/hitman697/README.md

 - 👋 Hi, I’m Hitman
 - 👀 I’m interested in Tasks
-- 🌱 I’m currently learning best Hunter
+- 🌱 I’m currently learning to be the best Hunter
 - 💞️ I’m looking to collaborate on Mission
 - 📫 How to reach me You will know when you need to know